Chocobozzz/PeerTube/support/doc/dependencies.md

 ```

 On macOS, the `postgresql` user can be `_postgres` instead of `postgres`.
-If `sudo -u postgres createuser -P peertube` gives you an error, you can try `sudo -u _postgres createuser -U peertube`.
+If `sudo -u postgres createuser -P peertube` gives you an `unknown user: postgres` error, you can try `sudo -u _postgres createuser -U peertube`.

 ## Gentoo